janegilring/posts/jeffbrown/azure-automation-2/azure-automation-2.md

 At the top of the properties page, note an action named **Renew Certificate**.
 The account's certificate is only valid for one year, so be sure to renew before expiration to keep your runbooks from failing.

 Along with the Run As account, Azure will create two connection assets: **AzureRunAsCertificate** and **AzureRunAsConnection**.
 The certificate asset authenticates to Azure so the runbook can manage Azure Resource Manager resources.
-As noted above, the certificate has a one-year lifespan.
 The connection asset contains the application ID, tenant ID, subscription ID, and certificate thumbprint.
 Basically, everything you need to connect to Azure to start managing resources!
 In an upcoming example, I'll use this connection to connect to Azure and to retrieve some resources.

 ## Automation Account Modules